websoftera/everythingB2C-New/admin/README.md

 - `manager` - Limited access (implement restrictions)

 ### Customizing Styles
-Edit `assets/css/admin.css` to customize the EverythingB2C appearance.
+Edit `assets/css/admin.css` to customize the Demo-site appearance.

 ### Adding New Features
 1. Create new PHP files in the admin directory